 - Fall/Winter 2021 – Measure periods and site surveys conducted

-- Spring 2022 – Certification award to practices
+- Summer 2022 – Certification awarded to practices

-- Summer 2022 – Ongoing assessment and improvement activities begin
+- Fall 2022 – Ongoing assessment and improvement activities begin

 - Summer 2023 – Pilot completion and assessment